Human rights in Ukraine: Torture and conditions in detention

 Reports of torture and ill-treatment by police persisted during 2007, as did unduly long periods of pretrial custody.
 Of major concern were the inhumane conditions in detention with overcrowded cells, appalling sanitary conditions and the lack of appropriate medical care.
 During the year numerous group suicide attempts took place in some penal colonies.

-In Eastern Ukraine, the SBU conducted torture and human rights abuses for alleged pro-Russian separatists.
+In Eastern Ukraine, the SBU conducted torture and human rights abuses for alleged pro-Russian separatists, according to 2016 reports.
 Some of this torture took place in secret prisons with unacknowledged detention.
 The existence of black sites was denounced by multiple reports of the UN monitoring mission in Ukraine, Amnesty International and Human Rights Watch.

 On 25 May 2016, the United Nations Subcommittee on Prevention of Torture (SPT) suspended its visit to Ukraine after the government denied it access to places in several parts of the country where it suspects these secret jails were located.
-In 2018 Amnesty International concluded that "The investigation into the Security Service of Ukraine (SBU) for its alleged secret prisons failed to make any progress.
-Law enforcement officials continued to use torture and other ill-treatment".
+In 2018 Amnesty International concluded that, "The investigation into the Security Service of Ukraine (SBU) for its alleged secret prisons failed to make any progress.
+Law enforcement officials continued to use torture and other ill-treatment."